 - Parchment Paper For folding technique

-- 2 cups Gluten-Free All Purpose Baking Flour - like a Bob’s Red Mill or King Arthur Gluten Free Flour.
-Note: All gluten-free flours are not the same.
+- 2 cups Gluten-Free All Purpose Baking Flour - Please see flour recommendations above.
 Be sure to use a mix that contains xanthan gum.

 - 4 teaspoons Baking Powder